Farzad-R/LLM-Zero-to-Hundred/WebGPT/README.md

 ## To run the project:

-First, follow the instruction on the [root directory](https://github.com/Farzad-R/LLM-playground/tree/master) to create an environment and install required libraries.
+First, follow the instruction on the [parent directory](https://github.com/Farzad-R/LLM-playground/tree/master) to create an environment and install required libraries.

 1. Fill in your GPT API credentials in config/cfg.py
 2. activate your environment